pcchvol/FstyleV1/README.md

 ### Image Desensitization
 Stage 1 of EfficientNet is used to generate desensitized images, and the dataset is not allowed to be used for commercial purposes.
+The following figures show the activation featuremap of the desensitized image on channel 0

 ![figshow](img/fig1.png)

 ![figshow](img/fig2.png)